 Holly’s a general practice osteopath with a passion for dance and all things physical, which not only keeps her fit and healthy, but also gives her an insight into patients’ injuries.

 She studied dance at the Northern School of Contemporary Dance and worked as a freelance dance artist in a variety of community settings before choosing osteopathy.
 Driven by a fascination in the body, movement and maintenance of health, she went on to study osteopathy at the British College of Osteopathic Medicine, where she graduated with a Masters Degree with Distinction.
-Her Masters dissertation is currently under first round review for the International Journal of Osteopathic Medicine.

 Miranda’s an osteopath with more than 20 years’ experience.
 She’s also the Head of Back and Beyond’s mother and baby clinic, where she indulges her special interest in treating babies, children and pregnancy.